nhamilton1/web-module-project-redux/README.md

 * [x] **In reducers/index.js, use the combineReducers method to connect both movies and favorite movies to redux.**

-* [ ] **Notice that your movie functions no longer work.
+* [x] **Notice that your movie functions no longer work.
 Why?** Make changes necessary to get the component connected to the movie reducer working again.

-* [ ] Connect the favorites state to the FavoriteMovieList component and test.
+* [x] Connect the favorites state to the FavoriteMovieList component and test.

-* [ ] Connect the displayFavorites state to the Movie and MovieHeader component.
+* [x] Connect the displayFavorites state to the Movie and MovieHeader component.

 #### Build out the favorites actions
-> *Now is your chance to build our all the rest of the app on your own.
+> *Now is your chance to build out all the rest of the app on your own.
 You can do this!*

 1. Add in reducer cases, action creators and event handler code for the following actions:
   - toggleFavorites : Switches the displayFavorites state value between true and false.
 When displayFavorites is true, the favorite button does not show on the Movie page.